weirdrock/YeetMouse/Performance.md

 The 2D tests were done in a similar fashion, just with 2 arguments for each of the functions.

 The range values for each test were chosen arbitrarily.
-Smalls one were meant to represent values up to about a hundred, while the big ones were usually up to the numerical limits of each function.
+Small one were meant to represent values up to about a hundred, while the big ones were usually up to the numerical limits of the Fixed-Point type.

 # Use of 128-bit wide data types
 #### *These are available on 64bit systems only*